Partner with Ankenbrandt Group to Hire the Best Team For Your Business

 Or the ability to act on your own.
 Figure it out and get it done.
 Don’t use the excuse, “No one told me how to do it.”
 If you do not know how to do something, ask and listen to the answer.

 Most importantly, good communication skills.
 Speak and write in complete sentences.
 Don’t write and speak in “text talk” or acronyms.
 Look at people when they are talking to you, so they know you are listening.

 Learn how to shake hands.
 Be polite and kind.
 Do not cuss at work; it is not professional.
 Put your phone down when talking to a co-worker and engage in the conversation.

 I know you are reading this and thinking, really?
 You’d be surprised.
-I hear from my clients daily that these young workers are lacking these basic, simple skills.
-We might be in a digital age but unless you are programming all day, you need to learn how to engage with the people around you and do it well.
+I hear from my clients daily that these young workers lack these basic, simple skills.
+We might be in a digital age, but you need to learn how to engage with the people around you and do it well unless you are programming all day.